chrisnoonan98675/site/navigation-beta/index.markdown

 * Changed the sidebar menu into a multi-level navigation that contains all site content
 * Organized the content into high-level business goals
 * Combined related information from multiple topics into longer, more comprehensive topics

-This page is a prototype to get your feedback.
-Most of the links don't work, but they should give you an idea of the overall approach.

 Please take a look, think about the questions above, and drop me an email with your feedback at [ajohnston@xebialabs.com](mailto:ajohnston@xebialabs.com).